 - Megapixels, frames per second and resolution are a measure of the efficiency and performance of your webcam.
 Choose a webcam with more than 30 fps, 2+ megapixels and at least 640x480p resolution.

-Take a look at one of the best webcams available out there:
+Take a look at one of the best webcams for online teaching, video conferencing and webinars:

 - Logitech Ultra Wide Angle HD Webcam: With 1080p output, this webcam is ideal for webinars and video conferencing.